Skip to main content

 Pamela Pagano

 From a college newsroom to red carpets, Pamela Pagano has built a journalism career rooted in heart and human connection.
-It all began at Dawson College, where her first-ever article featured an Oscar-winning animator—which helped spark her immense interest in the filed.
+It all began at Dawson College, where her first-ever article featured an Oscar-winning animator—which helped spark her immense interest in the field.

 While studying journalism at Concordia University, Pamela interned at Entertainment Tonight Canada, which made her pack her bags and live in Toronto for a few months.

 Over eight years, she volunteered at MAtv Montreal, falling in love with the art of local storytelling.
 That passion grew into Kind Time, her own online series celebrating kindness through intimate interviews with changemakers.
-The show even hit the TIFF red carpet, where she interviewed stars like Andrea Bocelli, Malala, and Ben Stiller.
+The show even hit the TIFF red carpet, where she interviewed stars like Andrea Bocelli, Malala Yousafzai, and Ben Stiller.

 Grateful for every story she hears and gets to share, Pamela then brought her voice to actor John Krasinski’s Some Good News platform and later to the Juno Awards in Halifax, and the 50th Daytime Emmy Awards in Hollywood.